lchski/lucascherkewski.com/_newsletters/2018-11-18-63-laurel-creek-conservation-area.md

 ## Provincial trends in recreation (and a big pot of money)

-During the 1950s and 1960s, Ontario’s population was much more interested in outdoors recreation.
+During the 1950s and 1960s, Ontario’s population was big on outdoors recreation.
 With the postwar population explosion, there was huge demand for accessible and affordable recreational spaces.
 What’s more, widespread access to cars enabled recreation further afield.
 Country driving became a sort of recreation and people started looking for parks within a few hours drive of home.

 The province responded to this, increasing the funding available to conservation authorities.
 A 1954 amendment to the _Conservation Authorities Act_ made it easier for conservation authorities to get funding for projects that included recreational components.
 Previously, they hadn’t explicitly engaged in much recreational development; a few had added beaches to their reservoirs, but the idea of the “conservation area” wasn’t yet widespread.

 With these changes, huge amounts of money flowed from the Ministry during the 1950s and early 1960s, spurred in part by Hurricane Hazel: “Between 1953 and 1958 the expenditures of the Conservation Branch of the Department of Planning and Development rose from $240,000 to $1,670,635, an increase of close to 600%, while the percentage of the Branch budget devoted to providing grants to CA [conservation authority] capital expenditures rose from 0% to almost 90%” (Jennifer Anne Cardwell, “The origin and changing role of recreation in Ontario's conservation authorities”, 80).

 Conservation authorities jumped at the chance for funding for recreational activities.
-As semi-political organizations, they recognized that responding to people’s demand for recreation would win them ongoing support, especially as memories of regular and irregular flooding (e.g. Hurricane Hazel) receded.
+As semi-political organizations, they recognized that responding to people’s demand for recreation would win them ongoing support, especially as memories of regular and irregular flooding (e.g. the massive floods from Hurricane Hazel) receded.
 Recreational offerings gave conservation authorities a reason to expand their lands, to justify their continued existence, and a revenue safety net (allowing them to fend off reductions in provincial funding).

 ***